Home Insurance Mitigation Credits: Save Money by Protecting Your Home

 Find your best options in less than 2 minutes

-In this guide, you'll learn exactly which upgrades qualify for mitigation credits, how to get a windstorm inspection or FORTIFIED certification, what state-specific programs exist in Florida, California, and Texas, and how to evaluate the true long-term ROI of protecting your home.
+In this guide, you'll learn exactly which upgrades qualify for mitigation credits, how to get a windstorm inspection or FORTIFIED certification, what state-specific programs exist in Florida, California, Louisiana, Alabama, and Texas, and how to evaluate the true long-term ROI of protecting your home.
 Whether you're battling high coastal premiums or trying to keep wildfire coverage in California, mitigation credits are one of the most actionable tools available to you right now.

 Key Pinch Points